 This increase in digital activity brings today’s tech-savvy population to a crux: How do people stay productive in their jobs and connected in their personal lives while still fostering the type of in-person community engagement that can make them happier and more fulfilled?

 Today, scientific research repeatedly shows that strong personal bonds and a sense of community don’t just predict a longer life and ability to withstand stress, they also promote fulfilment and productivity.

 As you keep your iPhone, e-book and activity tracker close at hand, here are five reasons why it can pay off to also socialise in real life.

 Researchers from Brigham Young University have found that people with many good friendships live longer than those without them.
 In a comprehensive analysis that compared 148 studies of more than 300,000 people, the researchers found that strong community ties increased the chance of survival by 50 percent.
 According to their findings, an active social life is even better for longevity than exercise is.

 Here’s the catch: The quality and quantity of relationships matter.
 To live longer, it’s important to cultivate a wide network of meaningful social connections.

 Strong community ties increased the chance of survival by 50 percent.

 Close relationships are the most important ingredient for a happy life, according to the landmark Harvard Study of Adult Development.

-For more than 75 years, researchers tracked 724 men — 268 Harvard graduates and 456 inner-city Boston residents — following them from youth to old age, looking at what variables predict healthy aging.
+For more than 75 years, researchers tracked 724 men — 268 Harvard graduates and 456 inner-city Boston residents — following them from youth to old age, looking at what variables predict healthy ageing.
 The verdict?
-More than money, fame or good genes, loving relationships predict happiness and fulfillment over a lifetime.
+More than money, fame or good genes, loving relationships predict happiness and fulfilment over a lifetime.

 The reason, it turns out, is relatively intuitive.
 When you have a partner or close friend to rely on, you can relax.
 It reduces physical and emotional pain, making it easier to cope with life’s setbacks.